Batman conversations

 Update as at 20 June 2018

 The augmented Electoral Commission for Victoria has announced the outcome of its deliberations on the names and boundaries of the 38 federal electoral divisions in Victoria, see Redistribution Committee's recommendations.
-Following deliberation, written objections and comments as well as information presented at the inquiries in Winchelsea and Melbourne which the City of Darebin attended, the Electoral Commission unanimously agreed to rename the Division of Batman to recognise William Cooper.
+Following deliberation, written objections and comments as well as information presented at the inquiries in Winchelsea and Melbourne which Darebin City Council attended, the Electoral Commission unanimously agreed to rename the Division of Batman to recognise William Cooper.
 The names and boundaries of of the federal electoral divisions for Victoria will apply from Friday 13 July 2018.

 We welcome the Electoral Commission’s decision to rename the federal electoral Division of Batman to Cooper.
 This is a landmark decision, showing that at a national level, we are recognising our First Nations people.